 History expansion is performed immediately after a complete line is read, before the shell breaks it into words.
 It takes place in two parts.
 The first is to determine which line from the history list to use during substitution.
 The second is to select portions of that line for inclusion into the current one.
 The line selected from the history is the event, and the portions of that line that are acted upon are words.
 Various modifiers are available to manipulate the selected words.
 The line is broken into words in the same fashion as when reading input, so that several metacharacter-separated words surrounded by quotes are considered one word.
 History expansions are introduced by the appearance of the history expansion character, which is ! by default.
-Only backslash (\) and single quotes can quote the history expansion character.
+Only backslash (\) and single quotes can quote the history expansion character, but the history expansion character is also treated as quoted if it immediately precedes the closing double quote in a double-quoted string.

 Several characters inhibit history expansion if found immediately following the history expansion character, even if it is unquoted: space, tab, newline, carriage return, and =.
-If the extglob shell option is enabled, (will also inhibit expansion.
+If the extglob shell option is enabled, ( will also inhibit expansion.